infinum/frontend-handbook/JavaScript/Angular.md

 - `debounceTime`
 - `distinctUntilChanged`
 - `catchError` (replaces `.catch`)
+- `switchMap`

+Avoid doing a lot of logic in `subscribe` callback.
+Subscribe as late as possible, and do all the necessary error catching and side-effects via operators.

 You can also write your own operators.
 If you do so, it is strongly recommended to write them as [pure pipeable operator functions](https://github.com/ReactiveX/rxjs/blob/master/doc/operator-creation.md#operator-as-a-pure-function).

+#### async/await

+You can use async/await to await completion of observables.
+Keep in mind that this will not work if the observable emits more than one value.
+For example, it is ok for things like HTTP requests.

+To convert an observable to a promise, just call `obs$.toPromise()`.

 ### Recommended Editor